Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Additional Experiments

-Estimates of the distribution of frequencies for all datasets are reported in Figure~\ref{moreestfreq:fig}.
-The estimates are from ppswor ($\ell_1$ without replacement) and $\ell_2$ (with replacement) samples of sizes $k=32$ and $k=1024$.
-For each key $x$ in the sample, we estimate its rank in the data set (the number of keys $y$ with frequency $w_y \geq w_x$).
-The estimate is computed using the threshold function $f(w) := I_{w\geq w_x}$.
-The pairs of frequency and estimated rank are then plotted.
+Estimates of the distributions of frequencies for all datasets are reported in Figure~\ref{moreestfreq:fig}.
+The estimates are from PPSWOR ($\ell_1$ without replacement) and $\ell_2$ (with replacement) samples of sizes $k=32$ and $k=1024$.
+For each key $x$ in the sample, we estimate its rank in the dataset, that is, the number of keys $y$ with frequency $w_y \geq w_x$.
+The rank estimate for a sampled key $x$ is computed from the sample, by estimating the $f$-statistics for the threshold function $f(w) := I_{w\geq w_x}$.
+The pairs of frequency and estimated rank (for each key in the sample) are then plotted.
 The figures also provide the exact frequency distribution.

-Additional results on estimation of moments from ppswor ($\ell_1$ without replacement) and $\ell_2$ samples (with and without replacement) are reported in Figure~\ref{moremomentsest:fig}.
-As suggested by our analysis, the estimates on all datasets are surprisingly accurate even with respect to the "benchmark" upper bound (for weighted with-replacement sampling tailored to the moment we are estimating).
-The figures also show the advantage of "without replacement" sampling on these skewed datasets.
+Additional results on the estimation of moments from PPSWOR ($\ell_1$ sampling without replacement) and $\ell_2$ samples (with and without replacement) are reported in Figure~\ref{moremomentsest:fig}.
+As suggested by our analysis, the estimates on all datasets are surprisingly accurate even with respect to the benchmark upper bound $1/\sqrt{k}$ (which follows from the variance bound of weighted with-replacement sampling tailored to the moment we are estimating).
+The figures also show the advantage of without-replacement sampling on these skewed datasets.